 Additionally, transcripts assist researchers in organizing large data sets, making it easier to search for specific themes or patterns.
 They are also important for collaboration, as they allow data to be shared among research teams, ensuring transparency and providing a permanent record that can be reviewed by others.
 Overall, transcripts are crucial for the systematic analysis of qualitative data.

 Transcribing in qualitative research involves converting audio recordings from interviews, focus groups, or observations into written text.
-This process is critical for understanding the in-depth experiences and opinions shared by participants.
-Transcripts can capture not only spoken words but also non-verbal cues, such as laughter or pauses, which may offer valuable insights into participants' emotions and perspectives.
+This process is critical for understanding in-depth experiences and opinions shared by participants.
+Transcripts can capture spoken words and non-verbal cues, such as laughter or pauses, which may offer valuable insights into participants' emotions and perspectives.

 Transcription is also essential for data coding, where researchers label sections of text based on content, themes, or patterns.
 This process is key for identifying trends and making sense of the data, with written transcripts making the coding process much more efficient.